kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/06-nodes.md

         ![](../images/06-key-pair.png)

-    1. Press the `Create key pair button
+    1. Press the `Create key pair` button

-1. Navigate to the CloudFormation console again using the search box.
+1. Navigate to the CloudFormation console, again using the search box.
 CloudFormation is AWS's native Infrastructure as Code, and we will use a pre-prepared template to define worker nodes.
     1. Press the orange `Create stack` button
     1. Select Choose an existing template from Amazon S3 URL and use the following URL: `https://s3.us-west-2.amazonaws.com/amazon-eks/cloudformation/2022-12-23/amazon-eks-nodegroup.yaml`